The Essential Local SEO Checklist

 Businesses who deliver in-person services, or sell products/services to customers in a specific geographic area can benefit significantly from local SEO.
 To help you get started, we’ve put together this essential local SEO checklist to help you start optimizing your online presence for local search.

-Essential Local SEO Checklist for 2021
+Essential Local SEO Checklist

 When a user makes a local search, Google returns two types of local search results.
 The first type uses Google Places to present the “Google 3-Pack” of local business listings alongside a map of their locations.
 Digital marketers can also target localized organic search results by optimizing their web pages for local targeting.
 Both on-page and technical website optimizations help digital marketers enhance user experience and appear more frequently in localized organic search results.